hermitpopcorn/advent-of-code-2023/README.md

 Another roadblock.
 Since Day 10 I had a feeling I'd hit another one soon.
 This time it's an algorithm issue; I know how to solve it, I just don't know how to solve it _faster_.
 Part 2 dictates that I 5x the data which causes computing time required to shoot up really, really _exponentially_.
 For shits and giggles I tried running the program with 1x and 2x data, and compare them.
 1x data took 1 seconds to finish.
 2x data took 8 hours and 11 minutes.
 5x data would take at least the heat death of the universe to complete.

 Like before, I'll postpone this and go on to the next day.

+## Day 13

+I cheated for this day.
+I swore I won't look at other people's solutions elsewhere until I've gone through all the days by myself, but this one made me break that promise... because I did not understand the part 2 question.
+Though reading the subreddit made me understood what the question wanted, unfortunately, I also read someone posting a general idea on how to solve it.
+So while I did figure out how to code it, I didn't solve the question itself.
+One and a half star for this day, I guess.